Vets on Wheels, Odisha (Mobile Veterinary Service)

 Project Description

-To address the increasing cases of wildlife deaths and injuries amidst escalating human-wildlife conflict, WTI, in collaboration with Odisha State Forest Department established and operates Mobile Veterinary Service (MVS) units in Similipal Tiger Reserve (STR) and Keonjhar Forest Division (KDF) of Odisha.
-The model for the rescue units was based on similar units in the state of Assam and Arunachal Pradesh that have been operational for more than two decades.
+To address the increasing cases of wildlife deaths and injuries amidst escalating human-wildlife conflict, WTI, in collaboration with Odisha State Forest Department established and has been operating Mobile Veterinary Service (MVS) units in Similipal Tiger Reserve (STR) and Keonjhar Forest Division (KDF) of Odisha.
+The model for the rescue units was based on similar units in the states of Assam and Arunachal Pradesh that have been operational for over two decades.
 The unit also works on imparting training to the frontline forest staff on conflict mitigation and rescue and rehabilitation of distressed wild animals.
-Wildlife Trust of India entered into a memorandum of understanding (MOU) with the State Forest Department in May 2014 for the STR unit and in February 2019 for the KFD unit.
-The two MVS units have been operating successfully since their establishment.

 The idea of an MVS unit is to place trained and equipped wildlife veterinarians in important national parks and wildlife sanctuaries of India to ensure that 24-hour quality veterinary service is available to the distressed wildlife of that region.
 Veterinary service is provided in the form of rescue and rehabilitation of displaced wildlife, animal management during human-wildlife conflict situations, assisting the forest department in conducting necropsies of wildlife deaths, diseases investigation deployment of specific control measures like immunization of livestock living around fringe villages of the protected area and conducting sensitization and capacity building exercises to the local stakeholders.
 All these activities, basically aim at reducing the loss of biodiversity (displaced animals not being returned to the wild, death tolls due to wildlife diseases, retaliation etc.) that adversely affect the health of the ecosystem in a long-term scenario.